Mauritania Dec 4-9, 2016

 VISAS.
 Nationals of Algeria, Côte d’Ivoire, the Gambia, Libya, Mali, Niger, Senegal, Syria and Tunisia do not need a visa.
 Holders of passports issued by any country can obtain a visa on arrival at Nouakchott International Airport.
 For tourist purposes, a letter of invitation is not needed

 Visas are no longer available on arrival at land borders, so overland travellers have to arrange them in Rabat, Morocco, Dakar, Senegal or Banjul, Gambia.
-Single entry visa fee is 62.5 EUR, double entry is 125 EUR.
+The single entry visa fee is 62.5 EUR, and double entry is 125 EUR.
 Two passport-size photos are required, as well as a copy of the information pages of your passport.
 Visas are available on the next day for people of most nationalities, including Americans.

-For most people there are no vaccinations required in Mauritania.
+For most people, there are no vaccinations required in Mauritania.
 Only ones coming from yellow fever endemic zones are required to present a vaccination certificate.

 Visas for Onward Travel.
 We obtained the Democratic Republic of Congo visa here.
 It was difficult to obtain in Ghana, so Steve gave it a try even though we were not anticipated to arrive until March 5 at the earliest.
 They were able to issue a 1 month visa that expires on March 12, due to huge confusion and misunderstandings.
 The earliest we will arrive is March 5.